cdstouter/mod-ui/README.rst

 mod-ui
 ======

 This is my custom fork of the mod-ui repo.
-It adds a few new possible HTTP requests to get information about the current bank & pedalboard, which I'm using in a project to control the MOD seamlessly with a Behringer FCB1010 controller.
+It adds a few new HTTP requests, as well as a few other changes.
+I'm using it alongside ModMidi (https://github.com/cdstouter/ModMidi), a project to control the MOD seamlessly with a Behringer FCB1010 controller.
 Here's my process to build & deploy the mod-ui package:

 First, set up the Docker image, and a few other things::